-On top of the things I just said, I think you need a sense of humour, and resilience.
-In my time of aviation, we are never in short of crisis.
+On top of the things I just said, I think you need a sense of humour and resilience.
+In my time in aviation, we have never been short of a crisis.
 There's always something.
-I had 9/II, then SARS, then the financial crisis, then COVID-19.
+I had 9/11, then SARS, then the financial crisis, then COVID-19.
 Every few years there's going to be a major crisis in the world and it almost always impacted the airlines.
 So, we need to be not just more positive, but resilient.
 And then find creative ways to help solve things.